aljokha/murshid-capstone/WRITEUP.md

          deadline; withdrawal cannot be processed. registry entries: 1 — unchanged, nothing was filed.
 ```

-The recorded reason is the advisor's text, not the student's original *"the
-workload is too heavy"*.
-A gate that can only say yes is not really a gate, and
-a pause that does not change the outcome proves nothing.
-The rejection path is
-also demonstrated, returning `rejected_by_advisor` with nothing filed.

 There is a second, unplanned route into the same gate.
 When `parse_action`
 cannot extract a request, it falls back to an empty `ActionRequest`, which makes